-To be clear, macOS Catalina is the next version of macOS, the operating system that powers Apple Mac computers.
-And system requirements for it are very similar to last year's for macOS Mojave.
-That version of the operating system brought about a bit of a cull for support for some older Macs - it supported Apple computers made from 2012 onwards).
-Catalina again supports Macs made from 2012 onwards.
+System requirements for it are very similar to last year's for macOS Mojave.
+That version of the operating system brought about a bit of a cull of support for some older Macs.
+Mojave supported Apple computers made from 2012 onwards so Catalina again supports Macs made from 2012 onwards.
 That's moved to largely 2013 models for Big Sur.

-The predecessor, High Sierra, ran on many older machines even back to 2009.
+The 2017 predecessor, High Sierra, ran on many older machines, even going back to 2009.

 - MacBook (2015 or newer)